If you are not embarrassed by the first version of your product, you've launched too late. — Reid Hoffman

 You want to share the end result with the world and get it right from day one.
 It’s this danger that prevents people from shipping at all.

-Jack started with just one type of insurance.
+With Jack started with just one insurance product.

 Despite it not being the industry norm to offer only one type of cover, I’m glad I did.
 If I was to build another business I’d adopt the same one product approach.
 Below are the reasons why.

 Professional indemnity is the most popular cover amongst freelancers.
 Making this With Jack’s flagship product—and the one we’d launch with—was a no-brainer.
 I wouldn’t run any business without it.